carpentries-lab/metagenomics-analysis/_episodes/01-background-metadata.md

 > {: .solution}
 {: .challenge}

->## Metadata Summary
->Metadata (data about data) is important because it helps name your samples in a way that makes sense for you now and in the future for other people.
-Also when you start to analyze your results that data gives you relevant information.
-{: .callout}

 Note that throughout the lesson we will use the first four characters of the file names (alias) to identify the data files corresponding to a sample.

 The results of this study, raw sequences and metadata, have been submitted to the NCBI Sequence Read Archive (SRA),